Stormwater Incentive Program

 I see that there are two surveys … one for residential, and one for commercial.
 How would farm properties respond?

-Janicecurrie asked 6 months ago
+Janicecurrie asked about 1 year ago

 Agricultural properties should fill out the Industrial, Commercial, Institutional (ICI) and Large Multi-Residential Owner / Operator Survey.